EsdrasCaleb/AnimaTween/README.md

 **AnimaTween** – The animation tween you see in any game engine.
 A simple and flexible way to animate fields and properties of your objects directly in Unity.

+Say goodbye to complex setups and hello to smooth, code-driven animation.
+The API design is heavily inspired by the beloved libraries of the Defold engine.

 ---

 ## 📦 Installation